lwardzala/Business-Rules-Reasoning-System/Readme.md

 ### Predicates

-Predicates are the smallest structures and are a represent equation.
+Predicate is the smallest structure and represents equation.
 They are built from: LeftTerm, Operator and RightTerm.

 So representation of an equation: